 What is Employment and Support Allowance (ESA)?

 ESA is a benefit for people who have an illness or disability that makes it difficult or impossible to work.
 You can get ESA whether you are employed, unemployed, self-employed or a student.
 There are 3 types of ESA.

-Income-related ESA: You may get this on its own, or on top of contribution-based ESA, if you are on a low income.
+You may get this on its own, or on top of contribution-based ESA, if you are on a low income.
 You need to be getting the severe disability premium.
 National insurance contributions do not affect this.

 What will I get?